up42/up42-py/docs/examples/airport-monitoring.md

 ### Run jobs in parallel

+Queries & downloads one image per airport in parallel.

 Very crude, this will soon be available in the API in one command!

 ```python
 # Run jobs in parallel